RACINE, Wis. — A 15-year-old from Caledonia is charged with first-degree intentional homicide in the stabbing death of his mother.

 Reed Gelinskey, 15, is being charged as an adult after prosecutors say he planned to kill both his parents and was inspired by a recent documentary about the Menendez brothers.

-Gelinskey made his first court appearance Thursday afternoon over Zoom, where the court commissioner set a $1 million cash bond.
-His mother was identified as Suzanne Gelinskey, and was confirmed by RUSD to be a 4K Educational Assistant.
+Reed made his first court appearance Thursday afternoon over Zoom, where the court commissioner set a $1 million cash bond.
+His mother was identified as Suzanne Gelinskey, a 4K Educational Assistant at Knapp Elementary School.

-The gruesome discovery was made after officers were dispatched to the 10000 block of White Manor Court around 10:30 p.m. on March 4 for a report of a juvenile who stabbed his mother to death.
+The gruesome discovery of her death was made after officers were dispatched to the 10000 block of White Manor Court around 10:30 p.m. on March 4 for a report of a juvenile who stabbed his mother to death.

 A caller told dispatch she had received a Snapchat photo showing a woman, later identified as Suzanne, lying face-up on her back and another image with blood on the floor, according to a criminal complaint filed Thursday.